-b) Build Program Capacity to Address UAD
+a) Build Program Capacity

-- Described how the agency and program staff will be prepared to deliver the proposed services. - Described how it will provide ongoing pre-service and in-service training, mentoring, reflective supervision and technical assistance for staff. - Described initial communication with the developer and how it will be maintained. - Described plans to support prevention training for staff delivering prevention services.
+- Described how the agency and program staff will be prepared to deliver the proposed services. - Described how it will provide ongoing pre-service and inservice training. - Described plans to support prevention training for staff delivering prevention services.